mgirardis/mgirardis.github.io/_talks/2014-Open-astronomical-observations-of-the-Lunar-eclipses-and-the-transit-of-Mercury.md

 ---
 title: "Open astronomical observations of the Lunar eclipses and the transit of Mercury"
 collection: talks
-type: "Community outreach and interviews"
+type: outreach
 venue: "Organizer/Speaker, Florianopolis, Brazil.
 See more in url, https://bit.ly/extensaoIFSC"
-year: 2014 to 2016
+year: 2014
 location: "Sao Jose, SC, Brazil"
 ---

-<a href="https://bit.ly/extensaoIFSC" target="_blank">Learn more...</a>
+Regular events currently ongoing. <a href="https://bit.ly/extensaoIFSC" target="_blank">Learn more...</a>